Optimal transport from Lebesgue to Poisson: Optimal semicouplings with bounded second marginal

-The goal of this chapter is to prove Theorem 2.1 (= Theorem 6.6), the crucial existence and uniqueness result for optimal semicouplings between the Lebesgue measure and the point process restricted to a bounded set.
-The theory of optimal semicouplings is a concept of independent interest.
-Optimal semicouplings are solutions of a twofold optimization problem: the optimal choice of a density $\rho\le1$ of the first marginal $\mu_1$ and subsequently the optimal choice of a coupling between $\rho\mu_1$ and $\mu_2$.
-This twofold optimization problem can also be interpreted as a transport problem with free boundary values.
+The goal of this chapter is to prove Theorem~\ref{euQ+q} ($={}$Theorem \ref{euQ+q2}), the crucial existence and uniqueness result for optimal semicouplings between the Lebesgue measure and the point process restricted to a bounded set.